DIPlib/diplib/INSTALL_MacOS.md

 This starts a new shell in the current terminal window. `exit` will exit this shell, returning  you to the previous, native shell in that same terminal window.

+Alternatively, you can add `-DCMAKE_OSX_ARCHITECTURES=x86_64` to your `cmake` command (see "Building" below).
+This will have all tools run in native mode, but cross-compile to produce x86_64 binaries.
+This works, but I had trouble getting CMake to identify the right version of all the libraries, and attempting to link to arm64 libraries, which of course doesn't work.
+I was able to build *DIPimage* this way, by disabling all optional components that depend on external libraries.

 ## *Xcode*

 You can install *Xcode* from the App Store if you don't already have it installed.